angelnikolov/ts-cacheable/README.md

   storageStrategy: new () => IStorageStrategy | IAsyncStorageStrategy;
   /**
    * @description global cache key which will be used to namespace the cache.
-   * for example, it will be used in the DOMStorageStrategy for now.
+   * for example, it will be used in the LocalStorageStrategy for now.
    */
   globalCacheKey: string;
   /**